WaterByWind/grafana-dashboards/README.md

 as collector configurations.

 ### Quick Start
 To use any of these:
-1. Edit and/or merge any required collector configurations
+1. Edit and/or merge any required collector configurations.
-2. Restart/refresh collector if necessary
+2. Restart/refresh collector if necessary.
-3. Import the .json as a new dashboard in your local Grafana instance
+3. Import the .json as a new dashboard in your local Grafana instance.

 ### References